 Chrono Cross gives us the Dead Sea.
-It pulls off the hat trick of 1) a confusing area peppered with tough battles (including the Tragediennes - and you'll want to fight them to get overpowered elements), 2) That One Boss (the infamous Miguel), and 3) marking the point at which the game's plot begins to topple in on itself.
+It features 1) a confusing area peppered with tough battles (including the Tragediennes - and you'll want to fight them to get overpowered elements) and 2) That One Boss (the infamous Miguel)

 Terra Tower.
-At this point, Ending Fatigue is in full effect.
 Terra Tower is a long uphill climb to reach the Dragon God.
-It's swarming with TerraTerrors and has several Goddamned Minibosses, as well as a sizeable Info Dump halfway up.
+It's swarming with TerraTerrors and has several Goddamned Minibosses, as well as a sizable Info Dump halfway up.
 Just to add to that, in a game known for Scenery Porn and awesome music, the backgrounds are dull and a large portion of the tower has no music, just generic ambient sounds like running water, which turns Terra Tower into an interminable slog.
-What were they thinking?

 The sequel still has Atlantica, but replaces the swimming with an even more annoying musical Rhythm Game.
 Thankfully, it's optional.